yaahc/rustconf/rust-for-non-systems-programmers.md

 }
 ```

-Notes: The next change I want to make is adding `structopt`, which lets us
+Notes: The next change I want to make is adding `structopt`, which derives a
-define a command-line interface with a struct.
+command-line interface from a struct definition.
+Instead of declaring all our
+arguments as strings and pulling them out of an untyped hashmap, we just declare
+them as struct fields --- which means we get autocompletion for our
+command-line options, along with bonuses like detecting that `Option` fields
+aren't mandatory and `Vec` fields can have multiple values.

+Next slide: Generated help message.

 ---